 2.- carbon pricing (which also favours gas over coal), the

 3.- Large Combustion Plant Directive (which forced higher emissions standards on existing and new coal-fired power plants and raised their costs), and

 4.- renewables support policies (which have led to renewables increasingly reducing wholesale electricity prices for both coal- and gas-fired power plants) have largely ended the building of new coal-fired power plants in the EU (see Caldecott et al. 2017).

 What is more clear is that public dissatisfaction with liberalised energy markets in Europe remains strong.
-Fiorio and Florio (2011) showed that in Europe, private ownership of electricity assets was correlated with increased public dissatisfaction with the industry.
+Fiorio and Florio (2011) showed that private ownership of electricity assets was correlated with increased public dissatisfaction with the industry in Europe.

-This dissatisfaction explains the remaining significant public ownership in European electricity in spite of the single electricity market and the fact that in at least half of EU countries residential price controls still exist for some household customers:
+This dissatisfaction explains the remaining significant public ownership in European electricity despite the single electricity market and the fact that in at least half of EU countries, residential price controls still exist for some household customers:

 If one reflects on the development of the EU single market in electricity, it is difficult not to be impressed with it in terms of the structural changes since 1996.
-National markets that were once dominated by a single incumbent generator and a single incumbent retailer have been opened to competition.
-Independent regulation has been significantly increased: both at the national and at the level of the EU itself.
+National markets, once dominated by a single incumbent generator and a single incumbent retailer, have been opened to competition.
+Independent regulation has been significantly increased, both at the national and at the level of the EU itself.

 There has been significant enforcement action by the European Commission’s competition authority (DG Competition) to promote further reform.
 Legislation has evolved through successor directives, and a new directive is under discussion (as of late 2018).

 In parallel, there has been the development of power exchanges and market coupling, as well as the emergence of non-discriminatory access to the transmission system with robust legal and ownership unbundling of transmission and increased coordination between national system operators.